grafana/grafana/docs/sources/panels-visualizations/visualizations/geomap/index.md

 #### Configure the default base layer with provisioning

 You can configure the default base map using config files with Grafana’s provisioning system.
-For more information on all the settings, refer to the [provisioning docs page][].
+For more information on all the settings, refer to the [provisioning docs page](ref:provisioning-docs-page).

 Use the JSON configuration option `default_baselayer_config` to define the default base map.
 There are currently four base map options to choose from: `carto`, `esri-xyz`, `osm-standard`, `xyz`.
 Here are some provisioning examples for each base map option.